junxit/us-congress-bills-110/metadata.md

 - 2007-04-23 — Placed on the House Calendar, Calendar No. 42.
 - 2007-04-23 — The House Committee on Rules reported an original measure, H. Rept.
 110-105, by Mr. Welch (VT).
 - 2007-04-23 — The House Committee on Rules reported an original measure, H. Rept.
 110-105, by Mr. Welch (VT).
+- 2007-04-24 — Considered as privileged matter. (consideration: CR H3797-3799)
+- 2007-04-24 — Considered as unfinished business. (consideration: CR H3802-3803)
+- 2007-04-24 — DEBATE - The House proceeded with one hour of debate on H. Res.
+327.
+- 2007-04-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-24 — On agreeing to the resolution Agreed to by the Yeas and Nays: 220 - 188 (Roll no. 248). (text: CR H3797)
+- 2007-04-24 — POSTPONED PROCEEDINGS - At the conclusion of the debate on H.Res.
+327, the Chair put the question on adoption of the resolution and by voice vote, announced that the ayes had prevailed.
+Mr. Hastings of Washington demanded the yeas and nays and the Chair postponed further proceedings on the question of adoption until later in the legislative day.
+- 2007-04-24 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 220 - 188 (Roll no. 248).(text: CR H3797)
+- 2007-04-24 — The previous question was ordered without objection. (consideration: CR H3799)